 There is never a more important time to invest in salon quality or personalized shampoo and conditioner than when you’ve bleached your hair.
 Hair care specifically designed to maintain hair color will protect your hair for longer keep your blonde fresher.

 For blondes, the best option is a purple shampoo.
 The same color theory applies!
-Biosilk Color Therapy for Cool Blondes is a great choice because it’s free of sulfates and parabens, giving hair that cool shine without all of the chemical junk.
-Some are for every wash use while other are for just once a week, so carefully read instructions.
+Some are for every wash use while others are for just once a week, so carefully read instructions.
 It’s best to treat purple shampoo as a toner, (it has the right smell to it!) unless you want to end up with purple hair.
 Be sure to condition hair after as well, as it can be very drying.
-If you’ve just gone blonde, you should always be conditioning thoroughly!
+If you’ve just gone blonde, you should always be conditioning thoroughly.

 When dying your hair at home, choosing the right tones in your coloring process is essential if you want to avoid brassiness and yellow roots.
 You’ll first want to purchase a more icy toned dye.
 This will neutralize pale yellow tones and enhance the silver ones.
 Next, you’ll need to buy dye for ash blonde hair, so look for ashy or bluish tones.
 They will reduce that unwanted brassiness.